emeb/up5k_vga/README.md

 ## Thanks

 Thanks to the developers of all the tools used for this, as well as the authors of the IP core I snagged for the 65C02.
-I've added those as submodules so you'll know where to get them and who to give credit to.
+I've added that as a submodule so you'll know where to get it and who to give credit to.